A Deep Dive into Buying a Holiday Let for Landlords and Investors

 What is the Definition of a Holiday Let?

-There is no clear definition.
-A holiday let is normally thought of as a property let to somebody for holiday purposes, and which is not their main home, for periods between 1 and 31 days.
+A holiday let is normally thought of as a property let to somebody for holiday purposes or as a short-term stay as serviced accommodation.
+Which is not their main home, for periods between 1 and 31 days.
+This is different to an assured shorthold tenancy where the tenants have a minimum of 6 month tenancy agreement.

-Holiday lets generally earn much higher rents and yields than long-term lets.
+Holiday let investments generally earn much higher rents and yields than long-term buy-to-lets.
 Here’s a worked example of how holiday lets compare with long-term lets:

 An Example Yield from a Long-Term Let